MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/set-startup-app-mobile.md

 ---
 title: Set an app as a startup app (preview)
-description: Learn how to create canvas apps for use offline on mobile devices in Microsoft Power Apps. ms.date: 2/5/2024 ms.topic: overview ms.component: pa-user
+description: Learn how to set an app as a startup app for mobile experience in Power Apps mobile app. ms.date: 2/5/2024 ms.topic: overview ms.component: pa-user